-'Obese but happy gene' challenges the common perception of link between depression and obesityNovember 20th, 2012 in Psychology & Psychiatry /
+'Obese but happy gene' challenges the common perception of link between depression and obesityNovember 20, 2012 in Medicine & Health / Psychology & Psychiatry

 Researchers at McMaster University have discovered new genetic evidence about why some people are happier than others.